 ABSOLUTELY NOT!.
 But, Kirsh & Kirsh will not represent prospective adoptive parents who have not been thoroughly investigated by an independent agency, including criminal, child abuse, sexual offender checks.

-The answer is no. At Loving Adoptions by Kirsh & Kirsh, we like to provide as much information to the adoptive parents as possible so that they’ll have that for the benefit of the child.
-Medical history, social history, educational background, are some of the obvious things.
-But we like to let the adoptive parents know what the birth mom’s favorite color is, her favorite season, her favorite musical group, her favorite type of food.
-My guess is that an adoptee is going to be curious about the type of music that the birth mother likes well before the child is curious about whether there’s diabetes in the family.
+At Loving Adoptions by Kirsh & Kirsh, we like to provide as much information about you to the adoptive parents as possible so that they’ll have that for the benefit of the child.
+Medical history, social history, educational background are some of the obvious things.
+But we like to let the adoptive parents know your favorite color, favorite season, favorite musical group, favorite food.
+We know, as an example, that your child will be curious about the type of music that you like well before the child is curious about whether there’s diabetes in your family.

 Of course, the medical information is important, but the background information is even more important.
-In addition to the background form that we expect their moms to complete, we also ask them that they provide photographs of themselves and their family, and maybe other children if they have those, so that we can also share that with the adoptive parents to put in safekeeping for your child when your child gets older.
-Likewise, if you would like to write a letter or even their parents or friends would like to write a letter, we want to gather as much information as possible to share with the adoptive parents for the child to have.
-Not because we’re doing a background check on the mom, but because we want the child to have the benefit of that information on into the future.
+In addition to the background form that we will ask you to complete, we will also ask if you would like to provide photographs of yourself, your family, and any other children if , so that we can share those photos with the adoptive parents to put in safekeeping for your child when your child gets older.
+Likewise, if you would like to write a letter or even have your parents and/or friends would like write a letter to the child, we will pass those letters along to the adoptive parents for the child to have.
+Not because we’re doing a background check on you, but because we want your child to have the benefit of as much information as possible about you.

 Of course.
-If you have other children and are pregnant and considering adoption for the child you are carrying we can help you with creating an adoption plan for that child.
+If you have other children and are pregnant and considering adoption for the child you are carrying, we can help you with creating an adoption plan for that child.
 If you have other children, you must consider their needs and your capabilities in caring for them as well as a new baby.
 Many of the moms with whom we work have other children.